-- 2.1 This Policy applies to all employees, management, directors of the Company and other stakeholders as defined in Section 9: Definitions. - 2.2 This Policy also applies to Whistleblowing disclosures made by non-employees or external parties to the Company. - 2.3 This Policy reflects the company's minimum requirements and may be supplemented in a local jurisdictional or business policy or procedure.
+- 2.1 This Policy applies to all employees, management, directors of the Company and other stakeholders as defined in Clause 8. - 2.2 This Policy also applies to Whistle-blowing disclosures made by non-employees or external parties to the Company.